JackV2020/Domoticz-ToonMonitor/README.md

  - Toon Uptime
  - GUI Uptime
- - root  filesystem usage
+ - Root  filesystem usage
- - ramdisk usage
+ - Ramdisk usage
- - load last minute
+ - Load last minute
- - load last 5 minutes
+ - Load last 5 minutes
- - load last 15 minutes
+ - Load last 15 minutes
  - CPU idle
- - free memory
+ - Free memory
- - network input
+ - Network input
- - network output
+ - Network output
  - Wifi strength

-And 1 sensor for :

- - Temperature

-And only for Toon 2 another 4 sensors :

- - Humidity
- - tvoc (air quality : total volatile organic compound)
- - eco2 (air quality : equivalent calculated carbon-dioxide ppm )
- - intensity (of light)
+The plugin has additional sensors for other things which you could be interested in.
+( To remove them from the screen you can disable them in > Setup > Devices and use the 'Set Unused' arrow left from the pencil )

+Just to not polute your Domoticz with all the buttons and sensors......
-The plugin creates a room with the name you enter for your hardware item.
+The plugin creates a room with the name you enter for your hardware item and puts everything in that room.

-The buttons are protected by a password you enter in Domoticz in :

- - > Setup > Settings > Light/Switch Protection: Password.

-By going to the Switches menu and editing the switches you can remove the protection.
-After a restart of the plugin the protection will not change.

-Updates are done every minute.
+Updates of the sensors are done every minute.

+A remark before installation : Your python installation may need additional plugins.
+Check the live logging of your Domoticz where you will see messages from the plugin explaining what is missing.

+A module which was missing on pine64 and Synology NAS was the requests module.
-Before installing make sure that the requests module is installed : sudo apt-get install python3-requests
+On the pine64 it was installed by 'sudo apt-get install python3-requests'.
-( When already installed it will skip installation and explain it is already installed )

-Other modules may be missing but will be reported in the Domoticz runtime logging.

 To install the plugin you need to get the contents in your plugin folder :

-On a Raspberry Pi you could :
+On a Raspberry Pi :

-Start a terminal and go to your plugins folder and the next will get it for you into a ToonMonitor folder :
+Start a terminal and go to your ~/domoticz/plugins folder and the next will get it for you into a ToonMonitor folder :

  ....../plugins$ git clone https://github.com/JackV2020/Domoticz-ToonMonitor.git ToonMonitor

-later when you want to check for updates you go into the folder and issue git pull :
+Later when you want to check for updates you go into the folder and issue git pull :

  ....../plugins/ToonMonitor$ git pull